D'Andre Swift, Georgia Beat Benny Snell Jr., Kentucky 34-17 to Clinch SEC East

 Nick Chubb with the Super Hurdle Against Missouri

-Holyfield is especially effective when Georgia has a lead since he can keep the chains moving and bleed clock while keeping the opposing offense on the sidelines.
+Holyfield is especially effective when Georgia has a lead, since he can keep the chains moving and bleed clock while keeping the opposing offense on the sidelines.

-He has been so impressive this year that Bleacher Report NFL draft expert Matt Miller views Holyfield as Georgia's go-to guy at running back:
+He has been so impressive this year that Bleacher Report NFL draft expert Matt Miller views Holyfield as Georgia's go-to running back:

 Matt Miller @nfldraftscout